isomerpages/astar-nrp/_events/00-upcoming/00-upcoming.md

 ---
 ## Webinars
-Robotics and AI – Cross-border Opportunities between Singapore and Denmark Presented by Presented by SGInnovate, Invest in Demark, EDB, National Robotics Programme and Royal Danish Embassy Singapore
+Robotics and AI – Cross-border Opportunities between Singapore and Denmark Presented by SGInnovate, Invest in Demark, EDB, National Robotics Programme and Royal Danish Embassy Singapore

 During this online session, several industry experts will introduce the Danish and Singaporean Tech ecosystems, market perspectives, along with in-depth knowledge of industry trends and most interesting use-cases.
 This is the perfect starting point if you are interested in specialised skills, R&D collaboration, investment potentials, or scaling to the Nordics or Asian markets.